-Cash used in financing activities was \$22 million for the three months ended December 31, 2005, a \$274 million decrease as compared to \$296 million for the three months ended December 31, 2004 reflected returns of capital to the Investor Group prior to the Company's Initial Common Stock Offering and the cash flows related to the Holdings Refinancing, which also included a redemption of subsidiary preferred stock.
-Cash used in financing activities for the three months ended December 31, 2005 consisted of our quarterly repayment of debt and the payment of a dividend.
+Cash used in financing activities was \$4 million for the three months ended December 31, 2005, a \$293 million decrease as compared to \$297 million for the three months ended December 31, 2004.
+Cash used in financing activities for the three months ended December 31, 2004 reflected returns of capital to the Investor Group prior to Parent's initial common stock offering.
+Cash used in financing activities for the three months ended December 31, 2005 consisted of our quarterly repayment of debt.